Near-death experience: Recognition and criticism

 Kovoor and colleagues noted that there are some "methodological concerns within many of the prospective studies" mapped by their scoping review.
-They note that: "Longer-term outcomes may have been biased by clinical characteristics and comorbidities, rather than near-death experiences, and this should remain a pertinent consideration".
+They further observed: "Longer-term outcomes may have been biased by clinical characteristics and comorbidities, rather than near-death experiences, and this should remain a pertinent consideration."
 Skeptics have remarked that it is difficult to verify many of the anecdotal reports that are being used as background material in order to outline the features of the NDE.
 The findings of NDE research have been contested by several writers in the fields of psychology and neuroscience.

-But criticism of the field has also come from commentators within its own ranks.
+Criticism of the field has also come from commentators within its own ranks.
 In an open letter to the NDE community, Ring has pointed to the "issue of possible religious bias in near-death studies".
 According to Ring, the field of near-death studies, as well as the larger NDE movement, has attracted a variety of religious and spiritual affiliations, from a number of traditions, which makes ideological claims on behalf of NDE research.
 In his view, this has compromised the integrity of research and discussion.

+A 2021 study of 101 patients that underwent Deep hypothermic circulatory arrest found that none of them had anything that could be described as a Near-Death Experience.

 Clinical research in cardiac arrest patients

 Parnia's study in 2001

 In 2001, Sam Parnia and colleagues published the results of a year-long study of cardiac arrest survivors that was conducted at Southampton General Hospital.
 63 survivors were interviewed.
 They had been resuscitated after being clinically dead with no pulse, no respiration, and fixed dilated pupils.
 Parnia and colleagues investigated out-of-body experience claims by placing figures in areas where patients were likely to be resuscitated on suspended boards facing the ceiling, not visible from the floor.
 Four had experiences that, according to the study criteria, were NDEs but none of them experienced the out-of-body experience.
 Thus, they were not able to identify the figures.
 Psychologist Chris French wrote regarding the study "unfortunately, and somewhat atypically, none of the survivors in this sample experienced an out of body experience".